sjanzou/pecos/documentation/overview.rst

 Overview
 ================

-Pecos is an open-source python package designed to monitor performance of time series data, subject to a series of quality control tests.
+Pecos is an open-source Python package designed to monitor performance of time series data, subject to a series of quality control tests.
 The software includes methods to run quality control tests defined by the user